LUWIZ

 Serve static HTML or SSR

 Check that your content appears in the raw source code, without JavaScript execution.
-Disable JS in your browser and reload: what remains is what Claude reads.
+Disable JS in your browser and reload: what remains is exactly what Claude reads.

 Open each section with a direct answer

-Calibrate your passages to 134-167 words
+Calibrate passages to 130-170 words

-Add FAQPage schema
+Add FAQPage and Article schema

 Structured markup is a strong signal for generated answers and AI Overviews.
 It helps Claude identify your question-answer pairs as citable units.